rugvedi18/Selenium-Java/day15/Collections.md

 }

-# ArrayList - is a class implemented by List Interface
+# ArrayList - is a class implements List Interface

-1. heterogeneoud data is allowed (Multiple data types)
+1. Heterogeneous data is allowed (Multiple data types)
 2. Insertion order is preserved (Indexing)
 3. Duplicate elements are allowed
 4. Multiple null values are allowed

+# HashSet - is a class implements Set Interface

+1. Heterogeneous data is allowed (Multiple data types)
+2. Insertion order is not preserved (Indexing not supported) Data is stored randomly by searching free space available.
+3. Duplicate elements are not allowed
+4. Multiple null values are not allowed/ only single null value is allowed.

+# HashMap - is a class implements Map Interface

+1. Data can be stored in the form of key-value pairs.
+2. Key is unique but we can have duplicate values.
+3. Insertion order is not preserved (Indexing not supported)